Psychoanalytic/dynamic Practitioners of Perth

 PdPP will provide community benefit in terms of sustaining an ongoing professional framework - Community Programs - that offers a more affordable long term Mental Health treatment option within an analytic practice.

-This service is provided in private practice and at 55 Central Crisis Accommodation Service in Maylands and St Patrick's Community Support Centre in Fremantle.
+This service is provided in private practice and is at St Patrick's Community Support Centre in Fremantle.

-Using the Open Dialogue approach in mental health recovery.
+Using the Open Dialogue dialogic practice in treatment meetings.

 PdPP psychoanalytic therapists are now part of a the Open Dialogue Work Group, studying and utilising the principles of a successful Finnish dialogical approach for health recovery in acute and chronic illness;

-Using the Open Dialogue approach in mental health recovery.
+Using the Open Dialogue dialogic practice in treatment meetings.

 PdPP psychoanalytic therapists are now part of a the Open Dialogue Work Group, studying and utilising the principles of a successful Finnish dialogical approach for health recovery in acute and chronic illness;